kujenga/website/content/blog/go-mlp.md

 ### MNIST test cases

-In contrast to these examples of replicating basic boolean logic, the [MNIST dataset][mnistWiki] is a real machine learning problem where you must learn to predict the digit between 0-9 for a given image of a hand-written number.
+In contrast to these examples of replicating basic boolean logic, the [MNIST dataset][mnistWiki] is a real machine learning problem where you must create a way to predict the digit between 0-9 corresponding to an image of a hand-written number, a very simple form of optical character recognition.
 This dataset is a great example of where a basic neural network performs well relative to other approaches, and is one of the classic datasets for training models on.

 One caveat here is that the MNIST dataset distributed in a unique binary format, which we will need to de-serialize in order to make use of it in a test case.
 We